Privacy Policy

 Your rights

-Individuals whose personal data is processed in accordance with this Policy may have the following rights available:
+Individuals whose personal data is processed in accordance with this Policy may have the following data privacy rights available:

-• The right to be informed as to whether we hold data about them;
+- The right to be informed as to whether we hold personal data about them;

-• The right of access to that information;
+- The right of access to that personal data;

-• The right to have inaccurate data corrected;
+- The right to have inaccurate personal data corrected;

-• The right to have their data deleted;
+- The right to have their personal data deleted;

-• The right to receive their data in a form that makes it “portable”;
+- The right to receive their personal data in a form that makes it “portable”;

-To make a subject access request or complaint related to the processing of your personal data under this Policy contact [email protected].
+To make a data privacy request or complaint related to the processing of your personal data under this Policy, contact [email protected].

 You also have the right to bring concerns to your national data protection regulator if you feel that your personal data has been unlawfully processed.
-For example, data subjects covered by EU law may also be entitled to lodge complaints in regard to data processing or the handling of subject access requests with data protection supervisory authority in their country of residence.
+In the European Economic Area, data subjects may also be entitled to lodge complaints in regard to data processing or the handling of subject access requests with data protection supervisory authority in their country of residence.
 Relevant supervisory authority names and contact details are listed here.
+In the UK, the data protection regulator is the Information Commissioner’s Office: https://ico.org.uk/make-a-complaint/

 Changes and revisions